The pedigree of Cristal Champagne is as fascinating as the people, old and new, who have favored it over other varieties.

-Few foods or beverages have the honor of having been created specifically for legendary people.
+Few foods or beverages have the honor of being created specifically for legendary people.
 Every wine enthusiast should know about the fascinating history of Cristal Champagne.
-Many people call champagne the ”king of wines”, but Cristal is not just any king, it is the king of kings, a ”Tsar of wine”, if you will.
+Many people call champagne the ”king of wines”, but Cristal is not just any king, it is the king of kings, a ”Tsar of wine”.

 But just how did this sparkling white wine grow to such prominence among other Champagnes?
 And how did it become the drink of choice for the rich and famous?
 We’ve got the details on Cristal Champagne: its origins and rise in popularity, and what makes it so unique.

 A Tsar Is Born: Cristal Champagne And Its Royal Origins